victormedeiros1/Jos-Victor/README.md

-# Hi, I'm José Victor
+# Hi, I'm José Victor!
 Nice to meet you!
 I started programming in 2017 and graduated as a Computer Technician at the IFRN.
 I want to be a great developer and I am every day studying and striving more and more to become one.